sal2701/leechcode/README.md

 [:link: The Google Sheet](https://docs.google.com/spreadsheets/d/1KfZq_onP06UDqizkLOjraOfw2qIODDqMyd-3knUu3hA/edit?usp=sharing)

+### How to use this sheet?

+- First of all ```Make a copy``` of the sheet from the ```File``` option.
+- I have sorted the values according to the Wilson Score [[Source](https://www.evanmiller.org/how-not-to-sort-by-average-rating.html)] which is a better metric to rate something compared to a simple ratio.
+- All the best for your interviews!

+## Using the script
+If you want to try this out on your own, keep reading.

 ### How to use the script?
 We basically need to send requests to the server as an authenticated user so we have to find those details.